tleen/somewww-talk-jekyll/_slides/jekyll-custom.md

 ```
 collections:
     slides:
-      ouput : false
+      output : false
 ```

 Now you can put slides in the *_slides* directory.
-And get a list of them in liquid: *site.slides*.
+And get a list of them in liquid as: *site.slides*.